erezsh/runtype/docs/dispatch.md

 The `dispatch` module provides a decorator that enables multiple-dispatch for functions.

+You can think of multiple-dispatch as function overloading on steroids.

 Multiple-dispatch allows you to:

 1. Write type-specific functions using a dispatch model that is much more flexible than object-oriented.